-  I’ve done it, lots of other people have done it, and there’s a whole website community run by Jacob at EarlyRetirementExtreme.com of people trying to walk the talk.
+I've done it, lots of other people have done it, and there are many entire web communities of people trying to walk the talk like the one run by Jacob at EarlyRetirementExtreme.com.

 If you're a naysayer, then just be honest with yourself and realize your negativity is all about a lifestyle choice – not the viability of the strategy.

 With that said, the reality is very few people will ever succeed with this approach.
 Let's look at why.